huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 ```

 ### Custom Trainer for Weighted Loss
 As mentioned at the beginning of this post, we have an imbalanced distribution between positive and negative classes.
-We need to train our models with a weight cross-entropy loss to account for that.
+We need to train our models with a weighted cross-entropy loss to account for that.
 The `Trainer` class doesn't support providing a custom loss as it expects to get the loss directly from the model's outputs.

 So, we need to define our custom `WeightedCELossTrainer` that overrides the `compute_loss` method to calculate the weighted cross-entropy loss based on the model's predictions and the input labels:

 ```python
-from transformers import Trainer class WeightedCELossTrainer(Trainer):
+from transformers import Trainer

+class WeightedCELossTrainer(Trainer):
     def compute_loss(self, model, inputs, return_outputs=False):
         labels = inputs.pop("labels")